2nd round of sports competitions promotes exchange between CityU and NCTU

 Share this article

-The second round of inter-U sports competitions between City University of Hong Kong (CityU) and Chiao Tung University (NCTU) in Hsinchu held on 25 January at CityU helped to enhance friendship.
+The second round of inter-U sports competitions between City University of Hong Kong (CityU) and Chiao Tung University (NCTU) in Hsinchu held today at CityU helped to enhance friendship.

 CityU and NCTU athletes had previously competed against each other in the first round of matches last month at NCTU.